foundersandcoders/coursebook/src/course/syllabus/foundation/markup/learning-outcomes.md

 ## HTML Forms

 - [ ] Use the appropriate input types in HTML forms for gathering different types of information
+- [ ] Ensure that forms are accessible and include appropriate labeling for screen readers